vmware-archive/clarity/apps/website/angular-components/login/README.md

 ### Validation

 Validation can occur when a user enters information into a control or when they submit the form.
-I there are errors a validation message appears below the password field.
+If there are errors, a validation message appears below the password field.

-For security reasons, doe not call out whether the error occurred in the user name or password field.
+For security reasons, do not call out whether the error occurred in the user name or password field.
 The validation message text should indicate this situation; for example, “The user name or password is incorrect.”

 ### Responsiveness